Metro-Goldwyn-Mayer cartoon studio: Later years (1955–1957)

 Quimby retired in 1955, and Hanna and Barbera became the new heads of the studio.
 Michael Lah returned to the studio in 1955 to direct an animated sequence for the MGM feature Invitation to the Dance, and stayed on to supervise a new series of CinemaScope Droopy cartoons to accompany the new CinemaScope Tom and Jerry cartoons.

 Lah's One Droopy Knight was nominated for the 1957 Academy Award for Best Short Subject (Cartoons).
 However, for the most part, both the 1955–1957 CinemaScope Droopy and Tom and Jerry cartoons had lost their appeal in the eyes of critics due to weaker stories and simplistic animation, which were the result of the budget cuts.
-To keep the studio alive, MGM had begun reissuing previously released cartoons since the 1940s, but later decided in late 1956 that, due to the reissued shorts bringing in as much revenue as the new shorts, it could save $600,000 a year by shutting down production on new shorts.
-Most of the reissued cartoons were Tom and Jerry, Droopy and shorts featuring Tex Avery's showgirl, Red.
+MGM had begun reissuing previously released cartoons since the 1940s, but decided in late 1956 that, due to the reissued shorts bringing in as much revenue as the new shorts, it could save $600,000 a year by shutting down production on new shorts.
+Most of the reissued cartoons were Tom and Jerry, Droopy, and Tex Avery's shorts featuring Tex Avery's showgirl, Red.
 None of Tex Avery's Screwy Squirrel and George and Junior cartoons were reissued.

-The studio was closed on May 15, 1957 (though the last cartoon made by the studio was released in 1958), and Hanna and Barbera took most of their unit and began producing television cartoons with their company Hanna-Barbera Productions.
+The MGM cartoon studio was closed on May 15, 1957 (though the last cartoon made by the studio was released in 1958), and Hanna and Barbera took most of their unit and began producing television cartoons with their company Hanna-Barbera Productions.
 Hanna-Barbera first approached MGM to distribute their cartoons for television but was turned down.
 Columbia Pictures' Screen Gems picked up Hanna-Barbera's product, and the studio soon became the most successful producers of television animation in the world.
 MGM would later have Gene Deitch create a series of Tom and Jerry cartoons before contracting Chuck Jones and Les Goldman's Sib Tower 12 studio to create more Tom and Jerry shorts.
 Sib Tower 12 was absorbed by MGM in 1964 and was renamed MGM Animation/Visual Arts.